How To Be A Responsible Traveler

-But just because something is different, doesn’t necessarily mean that it’s wrong.
+But just because something is different doesn’t necessarily mean that it’s wrong.
 So much of the beauty of travel is found in discovering the different religions, languages, and customs that make up our world, and respecting each of these for their individuality is key.

 Treat locals how you’d wish to be treated yourself.
 Follow their example in how to behave and dress (particularly when visiting religious sites like temples) and always travel with respect at the heart of your adventures.

-Tip #2 Eat local
+Tip #2 Eat Local

 So when you visit a destination, make a point of eating from locally run restaurants, street food stands, and markets.
 Forget the familiar!
-Not only is it more exciting that way, you're helping the local communities support themselves.
-Bonus - eating locally also cuts down carbon emissions from transporting frozen foods across country.
+Not only is it more exciting that way, but you're also helping the local communities support themselves.
+Bonus - eating locally also cuts down carbon emissions from transporting frozen foods across the country.
 A win-win for all!